Cuivre River

-The Cuivre River is a 41.6 mi river in the east central part of the state of Missouri, north of the Missouri River terminus.
+The Cuivre River (/ˈkwɪvər/ KWIV-ər) is a 41.6 mi river in the east central part of the state of Missouri, north of the Missouri River terminus.
 A good part of its course marks the borders between Lincoln and St. Charles counties before emptying into the Mississippi River north of St. Louis.
 The Cuivre River State Park near Troy has its southwestern borders on the river.
 The river is considered a navigable stream by the Missouri water patrol.

 Path

 The stream headwaters are the North and West forks which merge just west of US Route 61 about three miles northwest of Troy at and an elevation of 470 feet.
 The stream flows east crossing under Route 61 and then turns southeast passing under Missouri Route 47 two miles east of Troy.
 The stream meanders to the southeast passing under Missouri Route C just east of Moscow Mills.
 The stream continues to the southeast until reaching the Lincoln-St. Charles county line where it gains the major tributary of Big Creek.
 The stream turns east and forms the Lincoln-St. Charles county line.
 The stream flows northeast passing south of Chain of Rocks and crosses under Missouri Route 79 southwest of Old Monroe.
 The stream meanders east to meet the Mississippi at Cuivre Slough which is part of the Mississippi River west of Cuiver Island.
 The confluence is at at an elevation of 423 feet.
 At Troy, the river has a mean annual discharge of 699 cubic feet per second.